tsommerfeld/Psi4_to_OLDMOS/README.md

 If everything is done exactly the **same** in both codes, this works as well as it should: CFOUR converges in one iteration.

-Currently implemented/tested:
+Currently tested:
-* C1, Cs: RHF and UHF
+* C1, Cs: RHF and UHF.
-* C2, Ci, C2v, C2h, D2: RHF (but UHF is expected to work, see `doc`)
+* C2, Ci, C2v, C2h, D2, D2h: RHF (but UHF is expected to work, see `doc`).
-* up to f-functions
+* up to f-functions (g-functions will not work).

 ## Workflow